 Drybulk carriers are ordinarily chartered either through a voyage charter or a time charter, under a longer term contract of affreightment or in pools.
 Under a voyage charter, the owner agrees to provide a vessel for the transport of cargo between specific ports in return for the payment of an agreed freight rate per ton of cargo or an agreed dollar lump sum amount.
 Voyage costs, such as canal and port charges and bunker expenses, are the responsibility of the owner.
 Under a time charter, the ship owner places the vessel at the disposal of a charterer for a given period of time in return for a specified rate (either hire per day or a specified rate per dwt capacity per month) with the voyage costs being the responsibility of the charterer.
 In both voyage charters and time charters, operating costs (such as repairs and maintenance, crew wages and insurance premiums), as well as drydockings and special surveys, are the responsibility of the ship owner.
 The duration of time charters varies, depending on the evaluation of market trends by the ship owner and by charterers.
-Occasionally, drybulk vessels are charterer on a bareboat basis.
-Under a bareboat charter, operations of the vessels and all operating costs are the responsibility of the charterer, while the owner only pays the financing costs of the vessel.
+Occasionally, drybulk vessels are chartered on a bareboat basis.
+Under a bareboat charter, operations of the vessel.